homieiot/convention/convention.md

 A Homie controller publishes to the command topic with non-retained messages only.

-Homie is state-based.
-You don't tell your smartlight to `turn on`, but you tell it to put its `power` state to `on`.

 For example, a `kitchen-light` device exposing a `light` node would subscribe to `homie/kitchen-light/light/power/set` and it would receive:

 ```java
 homie/kitchen-light/light/power/set ← "true"
 ```

-The device would then turn on the light, and update its `power` state.
+Following a pessimistic feedback pattern, the device updates its `power` state as soon as turning on the light worked.

 ```java
 homie/kitchen-light/light/power → "true"